Ryan Charles

-Ryan Charles (born 30 September 1989) is a professional footballer who played as a striker.
-Born in England, he plays for the Saint Lucia national team.
+Ryan Charles (born 30 September 1989) is a professional footballer who plays as a striker for Bishop's Stortford.

 Career

 Born in Enfield, Greater London, Charles joined Luton Town as a 9-year-old, turning down rivals Watford in the process.

 In his first year as an apprentice in 2006, Charles scored 17 goals for the youth team, earning him the top goal scorer acclaim.
 He was loaned to neighbouring Hitchin Town during the 2006–07 campaign, where he netted 3 goals in 10 appearances for the Canaries, including a 25-yard volley against Rugby Town.

 In his second year as a scholar, Charles was sent out on loan to Conference North side Hinckley United in December 2007, where he made two appearances, one in the league, in a two-month loan spell.

 On 8 April 2008, Charles made his Luton Town debut as a substitute against Southend United.
-He went on to make 7 league appearances for Luton during the latter part of the season, operating in attack alongside Sam Parkin.
+He went on to make 7 league appearances for Luton during the latter part of the season as an attacker alongside Sam Parkin.
 He scored his first goal for the club in a 3–0 victory against Oldham Athletic, after chesting the ball down, turning his marker and volleying home.
 This goal earned him the 'Goal of the Season' award as voted for by Hatters fans.
 Charles signed a professional contract at the end of the season, and was also awarded the 'Young Player of the Season' trophy.

 In the 2008–09 season, Charles made ten league appearances for Luton, scoring once.
 He also scored in the Football League Trophy Southern Area Final in a 4–3 penalty shoot-out victory against Brighton that saw Luton into the final at Wembley, which they went on to win.
 On 26 March 2009, Charles was sent on loan to Kettering Town, where he made nine appearances, scoring once.